Illias-b/Data-Analysis-Portfolio/README.md

 In my role as a Data Analyst, I engage in a structured process to deliver meaningful insights to stakeholders.
 Each project in this portfolio follows a similar workflow:

-1. **Stakeholder Engagement**: Understanding requirements and defining project scope, collaborating to identify and validate key performance indicators
+1. **Stakeholder Engagement**: Understanding requirements and defining project scope, collaborating to identify and validate key performance indicators.
 2. **Exploratory Data Analysis (EDA)**: Using Snowflake to explore and understand data.
 When data needs to be integrated from various database systems, Alteryx is employed to streamline this process.
 3. **SQL Code Development**: Crafting SQL queries and scripts to manipulate and prepare data for analysis.
 This step is crucial for efficient data handling and analysis.
 4. **Visualization**: Creating intuitive and informative Tableau dashboards.